 What’s typical of the Dell’s Inspiron 7567, however, is the Core i5-7300HQ CPU that can be upgraded to Core i7-7700HQ, a GTX 1050 or 1050 Ti, a big battery and a lackluster TN panel.
 Of course, the package includes an M.2 PCIe NVMe SSD slot as well but if you want it included in the configuration, prepare to spend a few extra bucks.
-The question is how does it stack up against the tough competition the tough competition of the Acer Aspire VX 15 or the Lenovo Legion Y520?
+The question is how does it stack up against the tough competition of the Acer Aspire VX 15 or the Lenovo Legion Y520?
 Does Dell’s slightly pricier gaming solution offer something more than its competitors?
 You can find out in the comprehensive review below.

 You can find some of the available configurations here: http://amzn.to/2mQUGQK